tarzan1110/tarzan1110/README.md

 ## 🌐 What I'm All About

 - **Full-Stack Development:**
-  Expertise in JavaScript, TypeScript, Node.js, Solidity, React, React Native, GraphQL, and Web3.
+  Expertise in JavaScript, TypeScript, Node.js, Golang, Solidity, React, React Native, GraphQL, and Web3.

 - **Blockchain & AI Innovation:**
   Leveraging cutting-edge technologies to drive transformation in digital identity management and beyond.